amefonaffia/amefonaffia/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning about cloud security and DevSecOps practices.
+- 👯 Looking to collaborate on security project documentations especially for cloud security projects.

 <!--
 **amefonaffia/amefonaffia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.